bentoml/OpenLLM/README.md

    ```bash
    bentoml containerize <name:version>
    ```
+   This generates a OCI-compatible docker image that can be deployed anywhere docker runs.
+   For best scalability and reliability of your LLM service in production, we recommend deploy with BentoCloud。

 ### ☁️ BentoCloud

-Deploy your LLMs using [BentoCloud](https://www.bentoml.com/bento-cloud/), the production-ready platform for managing and deploying machine learning models.
+Deploy OpenLLM with [BentoCloud](https://www.bentoml.com/bento-cloud/), the the serverless cloud for shipping and scaling AI applications.

 1. **Create a BentoCloud account:** [sign up here](https://bentoml.com/cloud) for early access